dexterstacey/one-click-hugo-cms/site/content/post/five-ways-you-can-support-refugees.md

 ![](img/flavia-copy.jpg)

-We hope you will help us [fuel futures](https://cohere.enthuse.com/donate#!/) by giving refugees like Flavia the tools and support to unleash their full potential and become independent.
+We hope you will help us [fuel futures](https://cohere.enthuse.com/donate#!/) by giving refugees like Flavia tools and support to unleash their full potential and become independent.
 Sign up to our [newsletter](http://eepurl.com/dtNznT) for latest updates.